pafable/eks-cluster/readme.md

 # EKS Cluster
-Creates an EKS cluster using terraform.
+Creates an EKS cluster and deploys an app via helm charts using terraform.
 The cluster uses both managed EC2 node groups and Fargate.

 ## Requirements